landothedead/boldworkflow/README.md

 This code demonstrates 2 primary use cases: Operator status control/monitoring and offboard operator routing of incoming chat sessions.
 This code has been build so that it can be easily cloned an run against an BoldChat account using a free Heroku account.

-THe project is currently under development so documentaiotn is still minimal.
+The project is currently under development so documentaiotn is still minimal.
 The main two files used in the sample broker application include the following:

 broker.js:  This script acts as a broker to the BoldChat service.
 It accepts events from the BoldChat service, makes API calls to change config settings or acquire informaiton, and serves up data to a web page.